Karthikeya252/LinkedList/README.md

 - To compile the program
 	$cc list.c -o list

-- If the file does not contains any error then the cursor will go to next prompt if any error if displays that error.
+	- "cc" this means c compiler which is inbuilt in the linux based operating systems.
+   	- "-o" this represent output file in this case "list" is the output file.

-- This will create a list executable which is the output file.
+- After successful execution the command mentioned above will create list file which is the output file.

+- To get the output on the screen you have to execute this particular file not the file that contains programming part.Since the program file does not have "x" permission that is execution permission.

+- After successful compilation, now it's time to run the program.
+To run the output file which is list in this case you have to run the command given below
   	$./list
-- This command will run that particular output file and displays your desired output.
+  	- This command will run the output file that contains information about the program provided.